burcgokden/CoulGAT-Graph-Attention-Interpretability/README.md

 }
 ```

-A 16-layer resnet model with final pooling at each resnet block:
+A 16-layer resnet CoulGAT model with final pooling at each resnet block:

 ```python
 my_param_dict_model_4={